MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 Similarly as with agreements, we are aligning the expiration period for one-off payments.
 From the moment we transition to One Platform, the maximum expiration timeout will be 5 minutes.

 :star: **Recommendation:**
 * Flow 1: Create a new Agreement with an initial One-Off Payment.
 Just set the same expiration period subtracting for the one-offs as you set for agreements.
-You can read about changes on agreements here (link to agreement expiration minus change).
+You can read about changes on agreements [here](https://developer.mobilepay.dk/docs/subscriptions/transition-to-one-platform#11-agreement-request-expiration-period).
 * Flow 2: Customer can initiate and request arbitrary One-Off Payment payments on their existing Agreement.
 This type of flow will be moved to Vipps MobilePay  ePayments.
-You can find more information about the switch in "One-off payments" (link to that paragraph).
+You can find more information about the switch in ["One-off payments"](https://developer.mobilepay.dk/docs/subscriptions/transition-to-one-platform#31-one-off-payments-types).
 * Flow 3: Merchants can send a One-Off payment, which MobilePay will attempt to automatically reserve, without the user’s confirmation.
 Long expiration time is not relevant for one-off auto reservation payments.
-So all good here (wink).
+So all good here 😉.

 ⚙️ Tech: API endpoint: `POST:/api/providers/{providerId}/agreements`  `POST:/api/providers/{providerId}/agreements/{agreementId}/oneoffpayments`

 Parameter: `expiration_timeout_minutes`, `one_off_payment.expiration_timeout_minutes` Current range from 1 to 181440 min, default was 5 minutes.
 After the moment we transition to One Platform, range will be from 1 to 5 minutes.

+### 3.3 Description of one-off with new agreement

+Currently in Subscriptions Description field for one-off which is created together with new agreement is not mandatory.
+We are changing that and making it as a required field.

+:star: **Recommendation:** When creating one-off payment with new agreement provide Description, but if you will forget, do not worrie, we will prefill it with "Initial charge".

+⚙️ Tech: API endpoint: `POST /api/providers/{providerId}/agreements`

+Parameter: `one_off_payment.description`

 ## **4. Refunds**

 ### 4.1 Refund up to 365 days
 Currently, you can refund payments which were executed up to 90 days in the past.
 Good news!
 We will give you an amazingly long period to refund your payments on One Platform - **365 days!**  ⚡️
 The new period will be applied only on payments which will be executed on the new platform.

+### 4.2 Refunds description
+In Subscriptions Refunds had no Description, but in new Recurring setup this field is present and mandatory.
+We will prefil it with a simple "Refund" for you.

 ## **5. App :iphone:**